 The tendons that allow each finger joint to straighten are called the extensor tendons.
 The extensor tendons of the fingers begin as muscles that arise from the backside of the forearm bones.
 These muscles travel toward the hand, where they eventually connect to the extensor tendons before crossing over the back of the wrist joint.
 As they travel into the fingers, the extensor tendons become the extensor hood.
 The extensor hood flattens out to cover the top of the finger and sends out branches on each side that connect to the bones in the middle and end of the finger.
-When the extensor muscles contract, they tug on the extensor tendon and straighten the finger.
+When the extensor tendon and straighten the finger.